ScenarioHunting/website/index.md

-Scenario Hunting is the smartest way of switching from modeling space (e.g. Event Storming) into implementation.
+Scenario Hunting is about switching from modeling space (like Event Storming) into implementation.
 It helps to reason about causal consistency across design elements before starting to code, and then automatically forge the abstract artifacts into concrete test code, to get instant feedback from the design decisions, and streamline communication and training.

 ![Demo](https://raw.githubusercontent.com/ScenarioHunting/ScenarioHunting/develop/Demo.png "Demo image")